Why do the Brits pronounce the letter “Z” as “zed”?

-Why do people in England and Scotland say the name of the letter Z as Zed?
-I’ve noticed this a lot watching BBC America.
+Why do people in England and Canada say the name of the letter Z as zed instead of zee?

 The truth is, we Americans are in the minority here.
 Brits, Aussies, Kiwis, and yes — even the Canadians say “zed.”
 In fact, every other predominantly English-speaking country in the world uses “zed.”
 So why don’t we?